-Multicultural communities have been significantly impacted by the coronavirus and because of this must operate under more cautious instructions and have ready access to updated guidelines.
-Please refer to the following information & organizations to help the decrease health disparities affecting our communities and remember that by following state guidelines, you protect yourself and those around you.
+Multicultural communities have been significantly impacted by the coronavirus.
+We encourage communities to follow state and local health guidelines.
+Please refer to the following information & organizations to help the decrease health disparities affecting our communities and remember that by following guidelines, you protect yourself and those around you.
 Let’s work together to inform, uplift, and recover.

 Case Counts for Racial Ethnic Populations

 The state compiles case count data by demographics.
 These numbers can be found on the Case Counts page by clicking on the Demographics tab located along the blue bar above the charts.